KastnerRG/Read_the_docs/docs/project6.rst

 Optimize Load Transfers
 #######################

 As discussed in the :doc:`lab<devcloud>`, the load store unit (LSU) in the baseline implementation requires hundreds of cycles and is the major bottleneck in the *c_calc* kernel.
 DPC++ uses a Burst/Coalesced LSU by default.
 Burst/Coalesced buffers contiguous memory requests until it reaches the maximum burst size.
 Change the LSU type to lower the latency for the load operations.
+At this link, you can find `examples of LSU types being used in code <https://github.com/oneapi-src/oneAPI-samples/blob/master/DirectProgramming/DPC%2B%2BFPGA/Tutorials/Features/lsu_control/src/lsu_control.cpp>`_.

 * Modify the **LD** operation to a different LSU style to achieve a lower latency.
 This should bring the *c_calc* latency to less than 25 cycles.